How to Make Crispy, Juicy Smash Burgers at Home

 Which Baking Steel is Right for You?

-The Skinny Griddle (14" x 10.5") is perfect for making 2-3 smash burgers at once on your stovetop.
+The Skinny Griddle (14" x 10.5") is perfect for making 2-3 smashburgers at once on your stovetop.
 It fits on a single burner and is ideal for families or burger night with friends.
+This is what I use at home most often for smashburgers.

-The Original Baking Steel (16" x 14") is your multi-purpose champion.
-Use it in the oven for pizza, or take it outside and place it on your grill for smash burgers, steaks, and more.
+The Original Baking Steel (16" x 14") is the one that started it all.
+Use it in the oven for pizza, or take it outside and place it on your grill for smashburgers, steaks, and more.
+I use this one on the grill all summer.

 Pro Tip: 60-Second Special Sauce